 Buccella Wines was founded in 2002 by Bill Deem and his wife Alicia; both are actively involved in the day to day operations.
 Part of their honeymoon was in Sonoma & Napa wine country – a part of the state that they immediately fell in love with.
-Living in Pennsylvania and operating a successful landscaping company at the time (New Life Landscape And Tree Care) made it somewhat difficult to come out to the Napa Valley on vacation.
-However they made the most of any time off, often spending it touring the wine country and getting to know some of the vintners.
+Living in Pennsylvania and operating a successful landscaping company at the time (New Life Landscape And Tree Care) made it somewhat difficult to come out to Napa Valley on vacation.
+However, they made the most of any time off, often spending it touring the wine country and getting to know some of the vintners.

 One vintner saw them often and wondered when they would become a part of the Napa wine industry.
 During harvest he actually offered Bill a job in the cellar – which Bill eventually accepted.
 Bill learned quickly from this learn by doing approach and despite the mostly manual labor, loved working with the grapes and in the process gained invaluable knowledge about wine making.
 For a couple of years Buccella made their wine at other local Napa production facilities and then in 2006 secured their own winery in a business park just south of the town of Napa.

 Their philosophy is that blending grapes from different appellations and terroir regions as well as using a variety of clones only adds complexity to a wine.
 Before the final blending all their wine is blind tasted multiple times to ensure only the highest quality lots are used.